 Welcome to KellyJamesArt.

 This website is intended to serve as a virtual peek into my life as an artist.
-Here, you can see what is currently on the easel, purchase original artwork or gichlee prints, commission a piece of customized artwork, make arrangements for me to come lecture, find out where I am showing or scheduled to be working on-site, or contact me.
+Here, you can see what is currently on the easel and read my philosophical perspectives motivating that work.
+You can commission a piece of customized artwork, make arrangements for me to come lecture, find out where I am showing or scheduled to be working on-site, or contact me.
 The browse gallery will usually be work that’s no longer available but may help you decide on what you would like to commissioning a custom work for yourself.
 The sales gallery provides for a way to view and purchase completed work, both original and gichlee prints, if that is your preference.